After I came up with this dish and eventually began telling people about it, I’m embarrassed to admit I called it “Asian Cole Slaw.”

 I have visited Asia more than any other continent, so some of the richness and delicious diversity of flavors have been unveiled.
 To cavalierly bundle that cornucopia into one pot is short sighted at best; at worst, thin and acrid.

 Living in a nation, during an era when white males are purported to be the top Mexican and Southern/Soul Food chefs, the import of authenticity, a meticulous layering of factual, historical evidence, as painstaking as the process may be, is critical and vital.
+Thai and African American people share an affinity for hot peppers and peanuts.
 The recipe is:

 3 Cups Cabbage finely shredded (Red is healthiest but any color will do)